Storage & Retention of Medical Records

 Patients have the right to request access to their records.
 Ensure that patients know what will happen to the data held about them and that they agree to its processing or disclosure.

-Under the Data Protection Act 2018, as amended organisations or independent practitioners no longer have to register with the Information Commissioner’s Office (ICO).
+Under the Data Protection Act 2018, organisations or independent practitioners no longer have to register with the Information Commissioner’s Office (ICO).
 However, they do have to pay a data protection fee.
 The fee is calculated on the number of staff employed and financial turnover.

 Retention of medical records

-There is no definitive guidance relating to the retention of private clinical records; the regulations that covered this (schedule 3 of The Private and Voluntary Health Care (England) Regulations 2001) are no longer in force.
+There is no definitive guidance relating to the retention of private clinical records; the regulations that covered this (Schedule 3 of The Private and Voluntary Health Care (England) Regulations 2001) are no longer in force.

 However, the GMC guidance “Confidentiality: good practice in handling patient information” states in para 130: